ACL Injury Specialist in San Antonio

 As time passes, usually within a week or two, the swelling and limited mobility may start to subside, misleading some athletes into thinking the injury isn't severe due to the reduction in pain and swelling.
 However, this perception can be deceiving.
 Attempting to return to sports too soon can reveal the knee's instability, as it may buckle or give way under pressure.
 This instability often leads athletes to feel they cannot rely on their knee for support or execute pivoting movements effectively.

-A Standard Treatment Approach for ACL Injuries
+Treatment Options for ACL Injuries in San Antonio

 -